Akshat2711/academia_scrapper_api_fast/Readme.md

 uvicorn app:app --host 0.0.0.0 --port 8000 --workers 4
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000` for the development command.
+The Docker image listens on port `8080`.

 ## API Endpoints